HorizenOfficial/horizen-docs/docs/2-migration/08-smart-contracts.md

 ## EONBackupVault

-- Contract used to store the EON balances and automatically distrubute them.
+- Contract used to store the EON balances and automatically distribute them.
 - Accepts in the constructor the whitelisted admin address: is the only one able to call contract's write methods.
-- Methods **setERC20** and **setCumulativeHashCheckpoint** have to be called before the loading: the first one sets the reference to the ERC-20, the second sets the expected cumulative hash after the loading will be completed,.
+- Methods **setERC20** and **setCumulativeHashCheckpoint** have to be called before the loading: the first one sets the reference to the ERC-20, the second sets the expected cumulative hash after the loading will be completed.
-- The data loading is done in batch, by calling the method **batchInsert**.
+- The data loading is done in batches, by calling the method **batchInsert**.
 Logic to recalculate the cumulative hash is present in the method.
 - After all the data has been loaded, multiple calls to the **distribute** method will mint the amounts to the payee